contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Fixed a long-standing bug involving the interaction between temp variables and the `(show:)` and `(link-show:)` macros.
 The previous behaviour, which was not my intention at all, meant that hooks shown with `(show:)` could only access temp variables available at the `(show:)` macro's location, rather than the hook's location (which is now the current behaviour).
 The same applies to `(link-show:)`, as well as to the new `(rerun:)` macro (below).
  * Fixed a long-standing bug where continuous ranges for arrays, such as `(a: 1,2)'s 4thlasttolast`, wouldn't work correctly.
 (What that example should do is provide the entire array, as is consistent with Python.)
  * Fixed a long-standing bug where `(click: ?Passage)` and `(click: ?Sidebar)` just flat-out didn't work at all.
+ * Fixed a long-standing bug where, due to an operator precedence conflict, writing something like `$a's stops's (1)` would cause a Javascript error.
  * Fixed a long-standing bug where lambdas would produce an incorrect duplicate-name error if the temp variables used with their clauses contained capital letters.
  * Fixed a long-standing bug where hooks that had `(transition:)` transitions would restart their transition animations whenever the containing passage finished transitioning in.
 Previously, the only way to overcome this was to make the passage transition using `(transition-arrive:"instant")`.
  * Fixed a long-standing bug where you couldn't use the column markup to create empty columns by placing two column markup lines in succession, without an intervening blank line.